fefas/blog.fefas.net/jekyll/_posts/2017-06-18-what-should-a-developer-really-catch?.md

 searching it by yourself through books, podcasts, events and so on.

 The following books list is the main reason I wrote this post.
-Of course I haven't yet read all of them, but the ones I did have changed the way I develop every couple of pages, turning me into a **more conscious and mature developer**:
+Of course I haven't read all of them yet, but the ones I did have changed the way I develop every couple of pages, turning me into a **more conscious and mature developer**: